theirish81/taskalog/README.md

 }
 ```

-If the time interval **at least one message** is being sent, then the timer is valid.
+If, in the time interval, **at least one message** is sent, then the timer is valid.